TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 Windows Popen Helpers
 ---------------------

-The :class:`STARTUPINFO` class and following constants are only available on Windows.
+The :class:`STARTUPINFO` kundi and following constants are only available on Windows.

 .. class:: STARTUPINFO(*, dwFlags=0, hStdInput=None, hStdOutput=None, \